Estadio de la Cerámica

-Estadio de la Cerámica, formerly and informally called El Madrigal (/es/), is a football stadium in Villarreal, Spain, used since 1923.
-It is currently the home venue of Villarreal CF of La Liga, the highest football league in Spain.
+Estadio de la Cerámica, formerly and informally called El Madrigal (/es/), is a football stadium in Villarreal, Spain, in use since 1923.
+It is the home venue of Villarreal CF of La Liga, the highest division of Spanish football, and since 2023 has also hosted the reserve side Villarreal B.

-The stadium has 23,008 seats, a figure which is half the population of the town of Vila-real, making it the 26th-largest stadium in Spain and the 5th-largest in the Valencian Community.
+The stadium holds 23,008 spectators, a figure roughly equal to half the population of Vila-real, making it the 26th-largest stadium in Spain and the fifth-largest in the Valencian Community.

+Name

+The stadium opened in 1923 as Campo del Villarreal (Villarreal Field) and was renamed two years later in honour of the rural lands on which it had been built, becoming widely known as El Madrigal.
+It is also nicknamed the Feudo Amarillo ("Yellow Fief") and La Cerámica.
+On 8 January 2017, shortly before a La Liga match against Barcelona, the club renamed the ground Estadio de la Cerámica (Ceramics Stadium), recognising the local ceramics industry.